Ethkoh/Notes/datacamp_python.md

 - Record: row of fields or attributes eg .txt, .csv

+.xlsx is not a flat because it is a spreadsheet consisting of many sheets, not a single table.

 ### Importing flat files using NumPy
 '''
 filename = 'MNIST_header.txt'